tejaswini1108/II-IT-B-LAB/DS Lab/EXPERIMENT 1/README.md

  Scan the value of the key element.

- By using for loop initialize the value of i as 0 ,iterate the value of i by adding 1 until the value of i reaches 9.
+ By using for loop initialize the value of i as 0 ,iterate the value of i by adding 1 until the value of i reaches 9 in the linear_search function.

  By checking the each element using for loop ,if the element is present then print the index of the element to the output.